What is a SCOBY? The Basics of Brewing Homemade Kombucha

 The Health Benefits of Kombucha

-Because it is rich in probiotics, kombucha has numerous health benefits, including improved digestion, increased energy levels, reduced inflammation, and boosted immunity.
+Because it is rich in probiotics, kombucha is a probiotic-rich food that supports digestive and immune health.
+It contains healthy bacteria that promote gut health and help strengthen the immune system.
+Kombucha also contains antioxidants, which protect cells from free radical damage and support overall health.
+As a result, kombucha has numerous health benefits, including improved digestion, increased energy levels, reduced inflammation, and boosted immunity.
 Probiotics are also known to promote skin health, so drink up if you’re looking for a natural way to get that glow!
+Additionally, regular kombucha consumption may help lower the risk of chronic diseases by supporting a healthy microbiome and immune function.

 Does Kombucha Have Alcohol in It?